Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: Braided vocabulary

+\item { local}: contrary to the usual notion of braiding in a monoidal category, no naturality is imposed. \end{enumerate}

-Graphically, a braiding component is represented as on Fig.~\ref{pic:YB}\circled{A}; it is a braid whose strands are ``colored'' (= decorated) with the corresponding objects~$V_i$ (or sometimes simply their indices~$i$).
-Note that the definition allows a $j$-colored strand to overcross only strands colored with indices $i \le j$.
-The diagrammatic counterpart of Equation~\eqref{eqn:YB} is now the (colored) third Reidemeister move (Fig.~\ref{pic:YB}\circled{B}), which is at the heart of braid theory; this allows one to work with braided systems by manipulating positive braid diagrams.
+Graphically, a braiding component is represented as a braid whose strands are ``colored'' with the corresponding objects~$V_i$, or simply with the indices~$i$ (Fig.~\ref{pic:YB}{A}).
+The definition allows a $j$-colored strand to overcross only strands colored with indices $i \le j$.
+The diagrammatic counterpart of the (colored) YBE is now the (colored) third Reidemeister move (Fig.~\ref{pic:YB}{B}), which is at the heart of braid theory.
+One can thus work with braided systems by manipulating positive braid diagrams.

 Each component of a braided system is a braided object.
-Pursuing this remark, one gets
+Even better: